AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/tmpfs.rst

 if nr_inodes=0, inodes will not be limited.
-It is generally unwise to mount with such options, since it allows any user with write access to use up all the memory on the machine; but enhances the scalability of that instance in a system with many cpus making intensive use of it.
+It is generally unwise to mount with such options, since it allows any user with write access to use up all the memory on the machine; but enhances the scalability of that instance in a system with many CPUs making intensive use of it.

 tmpfs has a mount option to set the NUMA memory allocation policy for